carmnt/DSC180AB-Quarter1-Project/README.md

 **Note:** We recommend having a decent GPU with a good amount of VRAM (at least 11 GB) for the training portion as the training runs significantly slower when running with CPU + RAM.

 Make sure to have conda installed before running the following code.
-After cloning repo, type "conda env create -f environment.yml" into your terminal.
-Then, type "conda activate gpn-env" to activate the environment.
-Then, input “python run.py” to run all src files or “python run.py > [file_name].txt” (replace ‘file_name’ with desired name) if you’d like a text log file.
-Input "run_figures.py" if you only want to create the figures.
+After cloning repo, type `conda env create -f environment.yml` into your terminal.
+Then, type `conda activate gpn-env` to activate the environment.
+Then, input `python run.py` to run all src files or `python run.py > [file_name].txt` (replace ‘file_name’ with desired name) if you’d like a text log file.
+Input `run_figures.py` if you only want to create the figures.